 - 1. If the Executive Director approves the Supplementary Archaeological Plan and determines that the Supplementary Archaeological Plan's recommended changes to the proposed development or mitigation measures are de minimis in nature and scope, construction may recommence after the Executive Director informs the permittee of that determination. - 2.
 If the Executive Director approves the Supplementary Archaeological Plan but determines that the changes therein are not de minimis, construction may not recommence until after an amendment to this permit is approved by the Commission. - E. Prior to submittal to the Executive Director, all plans required to be submitted pursuant to this special condition, except the Significance Testing Plan, shall have received review and written comment by a peer review committee convened in accordance with current professional practice that shall include qualified archeologists and representatives of Native American groups with documented ancestral ties to the area.
 Names and qualifications of selected peer reviewers shall be submitted for review and approval by the Executive Director.
 The plans submitted to the Executive Director shall incorporate the recommendations of the peer review committee.
 Furthermore, upon completion of the peer review process, all plans shall be submitted to the California Office of Historic Preservation (OHP) and the NAHC for their review and an opportunity to comment.
-The plans submitted to the Executive Director shall incorporate the requirement under this permit for that entities' review and comment shall expire, unless the Executive Director extends said deadline for good cause.
+The plans submitted to the Executive Director shall incorporate the recommendations of the OHP and NAHC.
+If the OHP and/or NAHC do not respond within thirty (30) days of their receipt of the plan, the requirement under this permit for that entities' review and comment shall expire, unless the Executive Director extends said deadline for good cause.
 All plans shall be submitted for the review and approval of the Executive Director. - F. The permittee shall undertake development in accordance with the approved final plans.
 Any proposed changes to the approved final plans shall be reported to the Executive Director.
 No changes to the approved final plans shall occur without a Commission amendment to this coastal development permit unless the Executive Director determines that no amendment is required.